acsor/AlgaT/README.md

 <img alt="AlgaT Logo" src="src/main/resources/static/logo.png" width="256" />

-AlgaT is an algorithm visualizer capable of displaying, self-running and freezing at arbitrary points algorithms by means of a graphical user interface, allowing user interaction.
+AlgaT is an algorithm visualizer capable of displaying, self-running and freezing at arbitrary points classical algorithms by means of a graphical user interface, allowing user interaction.

-This project was developed as an assignment at the [University of Bologna]( https://www.unibo.it/en/), CS course on a.y.
-2018/2019 asking to pick one area of specialization -- ours being shortest path algorithms.

 ## Usage
 AlgaT is targeted for Java 12, relies on Java FX and can be run by